Mutancho/mouse-tracking-app/README.md

 To use the application, follow these steps:

+**Warning**: Before you run the URL provided in step one, please be aware that the Docker server will attempt to connect to the camera-app server, which is hosted on your local machine (the one connected to the camera).
+This setup may lead to DNS resolution issues.
+Currently, this configuration is tested and operational with Docker on WSL 2 within Windows 11.
+Additionally, testing was conducted on a Manjaro Linux virtual machine, configured with a network adapter in bridged mode (meaning the VM acquires its IP address from the LAN router).
+In this case, using CAMERA_API_BASE_URL = "http://host.docker.internal:5000" resulted in a DNS resolution error.
+However, when the router's IP was used instead, the system functioned without issue.
+To accommodate different network setups, you can modify the connection URL as needed.
+This can be done by editing the backend/constants.py file.
+Also, this parameter must be adjusted when the 2 servers are on different machines.

 1. **Open a web browser, such as Google Chrome, and navigate to http://127.0.0.1:8000/static/.**

 2. **As you move your mouse within the browser window, the mouse coordinates will be displayed both on the static page